Ishaan35/E-Learning-Portal/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Add sub-profiles
+- [ ] Add a survey/form builder for class opinions
-- [ ] Add custom notes feature for every record
+- [x] Add email notifications for assignment grading
-- [ ] Appointment booking reminder
+- [ ] Add google OAuth 2.0 for creating accounts and signing in

 ## How to run: